MeToo movement in South Korea: Others

 A woman who identified herself as a victim of sexual violence in the paragraph issued a statement in front of the Mapo Central Library in Mapo-gu, Seoul, where the general meeting of the Korean Writers' Association will be held, urging the Korean Writers' Association, which includes a large number of sexual offenders in the paragraph, to prepare countermeasures.

 Cinema

-On February 8, a rookie actress filed a claim on SNS that she had been sexually harassed by film director Cho Geun-hyun [1] during a casting interview for a music video actor on December 18 last year.
+On February 8, a rookie actress filed a claim on SNS that she had been sexually harassed by film director Cho Geun-hyun during a casting interview for a music video actor on 18 December 2017.
 The film production company excluded the director from its promotional activities.
-The victim submitted the transcript as evidence at the time of the interview. # Listening to the recording shows that words that have nothing to do with the interview are listed.
+The victim submitted the transcript as evidence at the time of the interview.

 On the 17th, local time, director Kim Ki-duk attended the Berlin International Film Festival and mentioned the assault on his actress.

 On Sunday, a Twitter user disclosed sex crimes on his account, referring to the real name of a film producer and a film professor at a university.

 On March 6, former employees exposed the habitual sexual assault of the secretary general of the Jeonju International Film Festival.